 Prior to this, Finland was the Grand Principality of Finland, an autonomous state within the empire.
 With the abdication of Russia's Tsar during the February revolution, Finland believed they were no longer bound to the Russian Empire and decided to strike out on their own.
 On December 18, the Soviet Union finally recognized Finland's independence.

 1862 US President Abraham Lincoln ordered the hanging of 39 Santee Sioux Indians.

 When she escaped her plantation in Maryland, she followed the North Star for 90 miles on foot until she reached Philadelphia.
 She went on to establish the Underground Railroad and freed over 300 slaves.

-The first recorded appendectomy was performed by Claudius Amyand at St George’s Hospital in London.
+1735 Claudius Amyand performed the first recorded appendectomy at St George’s Hospital in London.

 1534 Spanish conquistadors founded the city of Quito.